ccardenosa/bios-setup-validator/README.md

 In this article we will see:

-- What are the BIOS attributes to pay attention to for the Telco case,
+- What are the BIOS attributes to pay attention to for the Telco case.
-- How to find out what that field is named for the corresponding vendor,
+- How to find out what that field is named for the corresponding vendor.
 - How to know what values are set and,
 - How to configure it with the appropriate values.
 - Finally we will show how to validate that our configuration is correct.